titan3755/vsort/README.md

 // Development will cease and the application will enter production upon completion of these feature additions //

-** Development cease, application is ready for production
+** Development ceased, application is ready for production